NicholasFFox/nicholasffox.github.io/_posts/2019-10-04-adjusting_for_the_keyboard_in_swiftui.md

 }
 ```

-This has been a reliable approach for the community, so let's see if we can recreate this in SwiftUI!
+This has been a reliable approach for the iOS community, so let's see if we can recreate this in SwiftUI!

 ## Create a SwiftUI View